dmuller189/C-Process-API-Tutorial/README.md

-# Understanding the C Memory Model and Process API
+# Understanding the C Memory Model and Multi-Processing

 ## Processes and Memory Models
 One fundamental feature of modern operating systems it the **Process** abstraction.